Scheme coverage

 Trades assistant 1 Mar 1978 48

-Welder (onsite construction) 1 Mar 1978 45
+Welder (on-site construction) 1 Mar 1978 45

 Responsible officer (on-shore & offshore oil or gas facilities) 1 Nov 2006 81